Kyoto Hidden Gems You Won't Want to Miss | The Invisible Tourist

 Stunning Kyoto hidden gems you won’t want to miss

-As I love researching any destination to death before I visit, I trawled the entirety of the interwebs and used these Japan travel books when I planned my trip to uncover the hidden treasures of Kyoto.
-Each experience was very rewarding and I’m so glad I made the effort to visit them.
+As I love researching any destination in-depth before I visit, I trawled the entirety of the interwebs and used these Japan travel books when I planned my first Japan trip a decade ago to uncover the hidden treasures of Kyoto.
+Each experience is very rewarding and I’m always so glad I make the effort to visit them.

-Luckily for you, you can relax… I’ve done all the Kyoto sightseeing research to find them so you don’t have to!
+Luckily for you, you can relax… Over the past decade I’ve revisited Japan multiple times to keep adding to this list, so I’ve done all the Kyoto sightseeing research to find them so you don’t have to!

 With that out of the way, let’s uncover the hidden gems of Kyoto in no particular order (plus a bonus!):